hanselcarter/form-be/README.md

 - `REFRESH_TOKEN_SECRET`: Secret key for refresh tokens (default: "your-refresh-token-secret-key")
 - `REFRESH_TOKEN_EXPIRATION`: Refresh token expiration time (default: "7d")

+**Note:** For simplicity, this demo uses hardcoded default values.
+In a production environment, you should:

+1. Use AWS Secrets Manager or Parameter Store to securely store sensitive values
-In production, you should set these variables in the CDK stack to secure values.
+2. Configure these variables in the CDK stack using secure methods
+3. Never hardcode secrets in your application code
+4. Use different secrets for different environments (dev, staging, production)

 ## Security Considerations